bigmlcom/bigmler/docs/index.rst

     bigmler analyze --dataset dataset/5357eb2637203f1668000004 \
                     --features

-This command uses an algorithm for smart feature selection as described in `blog post <http://blog.bigml.com/2014/02/26/smart-feature-selection-with-scikit-learn-and-bigmls-api/>`_ that evaluates models built by using subsets of features.
+This command uses an algorithm for smart feature selection as described in this `blog post <http://blog.bigml.com/2014/02/26/smart-feature-selection-with-scikit-learn-and-bigmls-api/>`_ that evaluates models built by using subsets of features.
 It starts by building one model per feature, chooses the subset of features used in the